 Succession Disputes and Litigation

 In the course of completing a succession (also known as probate), various issues can arise regardless of whether the deceased died testate (with a Last Will and Testament) or intestate (without a Last Will and Testament).
-When a person dies testate some issues that can arise include whether there is a Last Will and Testament, whether the Last Will and Testament is valid, and whether the deceased had capacity to make a Last Will and Testament.
+When a person dies testate some issues can arise including whether there is a Last Will and Testament, whether the Last Will and Testament is valid, and whether the deceased had the capacity to make a Last Will and Testament.